rybarczykj/bright-channel/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

 After `uv` is downloaded, you'll need to close and re-open the terminal to actually use it.
+Back to step 2.

 #### 4. Run the app

-Once you've re-opened the terminal, this command will run the app:
+Once you're back, this command will run the app:

 ```
 uv run python app.py